 To qualify for the University Honors Program, an incoming first-year student should have a minimum 28 ACT or 1250 SAT.
-The admission process requires that a student answer two essay questions determined by the University Honors Committee.
-On-campus recruitment begins early in the spring semester with the application process including verification of current and past Oklahoma City University grades to meet a 3.50 minimum GPA, recommendations from two Oklahoma City University instructors, and submission of two brief essays.
-The Honors Committee selects members of the program.
+The on-line application requires that a student answer two essay questions determined by the University Honors Committee.
+The priority application deadline for first-year students is March 1 preceding fall matriculation.
+Students already enrolled at Oklahoma City University who have completed at least 12 credit hours with a 3.5 or higher GPA may also apply to the program.